dominique-mueller/my-hardware-setup/README.md

 ## Desktop Computer

-The following is a list of parts I used to built my main desktop computer.
-The computer used for general purpose activities, gaming and work (software development).

 | Part           | Product / Specs                                                                                                                                   | Link                                                                                                                                             |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **Case**       | **Fractal Design Meshify 2 compact** (black)                                                                                                      | [Website](https://www.fractal-design.com/products/cases/meshify/meshify-2-compact)                                                               |